jjti/ff/README.md

 Calculating VOR is tricky for a few reasons:
 - it depends on the number of teams and roster format.
 Eg: if the league has 2 QBs per team, that improves QB's values
 - it depends on league scoring.
 Eg: if rushing touchdowns are 4pts and recieving touchdowns 6pts, that improves WR's values
 - it depends on other drafters.
-Eg: if the first 6 rounds are all RB picks, that improves the RB's values
+Eg: if the first 6 rounds are all RB picks, that improves the RB's values.
+The waiver RB for replacement will be worse

 The app adjusts for each of the complexities above.
 It calculates player's VOR dynamically based on:
 - league size